Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 I remember when I spent my first "programming" hours, at the tender age of 12, painstakingly typing in the program examples in the manual, just to withness the power cord glide out of the mains plug entirely without my help.
 It happened twice in a row (I got a new computer later on, it was a factory defect).

 But that taught me to always back up my stuff.
-I remember often making 5-10 backups of my machine language experiments on the C64, this is a habit that has followed me in
+I remember often making 5-10 backups of my machine language experiments on the C64, this is a habit that has followed me into the modern age.

+I think that's testimony to our times, things work so well that people don't experience losses before it's too late, so they don't feel the natural need to protect their stuff.

 Learn to use proper source control.
 Learn to back up.
 Learn not to experiment with new tools on the single copy of priceless data.